 Literature on competence indicates that there are different views on the nature of competence (Fernandez et al. 2012) and suggests that competence and excellence relate to one another on a continuum that can move in either direction.
 A nurse's position on this continuum may be influenced by a range of personal and situational factors.
 We know the experience and satisfaction of being close to excellence but we also have times when we are more in the area of competence.
 Nonetheless we all aspire together and help one another to practice with excellence.

 The purpose of PCE is four-fold:

 ♦ foster excellence in clinical practice

-♦ support and strengthen nurses control over their practice and practice environment
+♦ support and strengthen nurses control over their practice and practice surroundings

-♦ enable nurses to articulate their practice clearly in the collaborative, multidisciplinary healthcare team
+♦ enable nurses to articulate their distinctive practice clearly in the collaborative, multidisciplinary healthcare team

 The eight PCE concepts

 The PCE dimension is defined operationally by its eight concepts which fall loosely into three groups, as shown in the Figure below.

 To the left of the Figure, Great tenderness in all things and "Perfect" skill in fostering safety and comfort provide the underlying context for implementation of the additional six concepts.